-If you’re scraping the web, you’ve probably already seen how it has benefited your business.
-However, if your site is being scraped, it may raise concerns about legality, ethics, and potential harm.
+If you’re scraping the web, you’ve likely seen how it has benefited your business.
+However, as of 2026, the legal landscape has shifted dramatically.

 Is web scraping legal?